Ensuring Smooth Sourcing For Your Ecommerce Store

 Who Are You Really Dealing With?

-Though most people think they are dealing with the factory.
+Many people incorrectly assume are dealing with the factory.
 Do some due diligence and you may well be surprised.

 If you found your manufacturer through Alibaba, there is an 80% chance it’s not actually a factory.
 Before you know how to search for an actual factory, you need to know the difference in each: